FerhatBingol/MariaDB-GSL-UDF/README.md

 ![Mean Power Density](P.gif)

-Let's say, the scale parameter A is 8.1m/s, the shape parameter is 2.3 and the we are observing a standart air density.
+Let's say, the scale parameter A is 8.1 m/s, the dimensionless shape parameter is 2.3 and we are observing a standart air density.

 ```
 SET @A=8.1;
 SET @k=2.3;